Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Methodology

 \paragraph{Geometric projection.} To model a relation $r \in \mathcal{R}$, we represent its embedding as a 4-tuple $\relemb{r}$.
 Given a box embedding $B=(\cen{B}, \off{B})$, we denote as $B' = T_\vr(B)$ the transformation with respect to the 4-tuple $\vr$ that generates the box $B'=(\cen{B'}, \off{B'})$:

 where $\otimes$ is coordinate-wise product between vectors.
-While methods such as Query2Box~\cite{query2box} implement a projection of the form $\vr = (\vone, v_2, \vone, v_4)$ (with only additive components), we have found that incorporating multiplicative components can improve the quality of embeddings while maintaining geometric interpretability.
-The transformation $T_r$ (i.e., $T(r) = T(T(r))$) is idempotent in two cases: when $T_r = id$ (the identity function) and when $T(r)=(\vzero, v_2, \vzero, v_4)$ (the constant function) (Lemma~\ref{lem:transf_idempotent} in Appendix~\ref{app:theory}).
+While methods such as Query2Box~\cite{query2box} use a projection of the form $\vr = (\vone, v_2, \vone, v_4)$ (with only additive components), we implement a more expressive transformation by incorporating multiplicative components, which improves the quality of embeddings while maintaining geometric interpretability.
+The transformation $T_r$ (i.e., $T(r) = (T \circ T)(r)$) is idempotent in two cases: when $T_r = id$ (the identity function) and when $T(r)=(\vzero, v_2, \vzero, v_4)$ (the constant function).
+For formulas $r(A,B)$ and $\neg r(A,B)$, we use different relation embeddings for $r$ and $\neg r$.

 \paragraph{Geometric Intersection.} Given a set of boxes $\{B_1, \ldots, B_n\}$, we compute the intersection box $I$ as: